sccbioinformatics/CSENS_Migration_docs/docs/index.md

 COSMOS-SENS is open to all at Lund University, **the only thing that will be exclusive to us is the storage we use.**

 ## Folder structure
 **The migration will NOT be done automatically by LUNARC copying all files from LS2 to CSENS**.
-Each user will have to take respondibility for copoing their own files to CSENS.
+Each user will have to take responsibility for copying their own files to CSENS.

 We currently have three file stores on LS2 where you keep your data/files: